ERP ROI Analysis: Pros, Cons, How to Calculate

 What is ERP ROI Analysis?

 ERP ROI analysis is a process that helps organizations evaluate the financial benefits and drawbacks of implementing an ERP system.
-The goal is to determine whether the investment will deliver a positive return on investment overtime.
+The goal is to determine whether the investment will deliver a positive return on investment over time.

 How to Calculate ERP ROI